SarthakeChoudhary/Bidirectional-Search-Using-MM-and-MM0/README.md

-# Topic Choosen : Implementation of Bi-directional Search using MM, MM0 in Pac-Man Domain
+# Topic chosen : Implementation of Bi-directional Search using MM, MM0 in Pac-Man Domain

 We have implemented a Bi-diretional Serach using MM and MM0 algorithm, for a Pac-Man Domain, which is guaranteed to meet in the middle.
 We have provided a comparative stduy of MM, MM0, A*, BFS and DFS.
 These algorithms are tested in different environments, ranging in size, number of obstacles (complexity) and the initial positions of Pacman.